WFBG: History

 In 1949, WFBG celebrated its 25th anniversary as "The Voice of the Alleghenies".

 WFBG was known as "The Voice of the Alleghenies".
 It was a very influential and top-rated station, the biggest station between Philadelphia and Pittsburgh.
-In the 1960s, the station had a Top 40 format.
-At the time, the Morning Mayor, as he was called, was Big John Riley, working from 6 a.m. to 10 a.m.
+From the 1960s until 1989, the station had a Top 40 (later CHR) format.
+During its early Top 40 days in the 1960s, the Morning Mayor, as he was called, was Big John Riley, working from 6 a.m. to 10 a.m.
 Dick Richards followed from 10 a.m. to 3 p.m.
 Dan Resh did the 3 p.m. to 7 p.m. shift and Dick DiAndrea owned the night from 7 p.m. to midnight.
 DiAndrea also hosted a very popular Bandstand program on dual CBS/ABC (now primary CBS) station WFBG-TV (now WTAJ-TV).
 Weekends on the radio were handled by Bill Bukowski (8 a.m. to 4 p.m.) and Bob Witten (4p to midnight).
 The news team included Del Smith, Charles Ritchey, and Bob Witten.
 The station was purchased by Triangle Publications under Walter Annenberg in Philadelphia.
 General Manager was John Stilli, Program Director; Jim VanDeVelde; News Director, Lantz Hoffman.
 It was grouped with WFBG-FM and its television station WFBG-TV.
 Both stations were located on 6th Avenue in Altoona, Pennsylvania.
+In 1989, the station's format was morphed into hot adult contemporary, and lasted into the 1990s.